nihal-ramaswamy/generic-programming/Unit1/Notes.md

         - Overring function to suit the derived class
 - Inheritance is a relationship between classes

-### Other programming paradigms
+### Object Based
+- Supports only
+    - Abstraction
+    - Encapsulation
-- Object based
+    - Composition

-- Generic
+### Generic Programming
+- Avoid reinventing algorithms and data structures

 ## C++
 - Main goal of C++ is efficiency